daneboyd20001/SRPLightingEngine/README.md

 # SRPLightingEngine
-A completely custom lighting engine written in unity with compute shaders, utilizing the scriptable render pipeline to dispatch shader commands
+A completely custom lighting engine with compute shaders.

 ## Resources Used